Apple’s iOS 14.4 update could have a tremendous impact on your iPhone 8 or iPhone 8 Plus’ performance.

 We’ve also released a guide that goes over the latest iOS 13 features so make sure you check it out if you’re curious.

 iOS 14 Jailbreak

-Install iOS 14.1 for Better Security
+Install iOS 14.4 for Better Security

-If security is important to you, think about installing the iOS 14/iOS 14.1 update right away.
+If security is important to you, think about installing iOS 14.4 right now.

-iOS 14.0 brought 11 new security patches to your iPhone.
+iOS 14.0 brought 11 new security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.